Recommendation Letters Policy

 In the body of the email, please include:

 Clear instructions for each letter, including:

-The name of the specific program, fellowship, or job.
-I need to be precise in my letter.
+The official name of the program, fellowship, or job.
+I need to be precise.

-The name of the individual to whom the letter should be addressed (always try to find a specific name)
+The name of the individual to whom the letter should be addressed.

 A very brief description of why the program, fellowship, job, etc. interests you.
 Why are you a strong candidate?